grafana/plugin-tools/docusaurus/docs/publish-a-plugin/build-automation.md

 To do so, refer to [these docs](https://github.com/grafana/plugin-actions/blob/main/build-plugin/README.md).

-We recommend using the ZIP file produced from this workflow to test the plugin.
+Additionally, we recommend using the zip file produced from this workflow to test the plugin.

 If a Grafana Access Policy Token is included your [Github repository secrets](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-development-environment-secrets-for-your-repository-or-organization), a signed build is automatically created, which you can use to test the plugin locally before submission.